nodejs/node/GOVERNANCE.md

 Collaborators is discussed during the weekly TC meeting.

-_Note:_ If you make a significant contribution and are not considered for commit-access log an issue or contact a TC member directly and it will be brought up in the next TC meeting.
+_Note:_ If you make a significant contribution and are not considered for commit-access, log an issue or contact a TC member directly and it will be brought up in the next TC meeting.

 Modifications of the contents of the iojs/io.js repository are made on